Club for the Future’s Postcards to Space aspires to make space accessible to more people by offering free access to Blue Origin’s New Shepard rocket.

 Yes, Club for the Future has payload space for postcards on every New Shepard flight for the foreseeable future.

 Yes, please do!
-There’s no limit to how many postcards a student can collect and we encourage students to send as many as they'd like.
-Students can address postcards to themselves, friends, family, and beyond.
+There’s no limit to how many digital postcards we can fly and we encourage everyone to submit as many as they'd like.

 Absolutely!
 We encourage sending postcards in bulk as it helps mitigate postage costs.
 We’ll fly boxes or large envelopes of postcards together and return them to you as one bundle.
 If you’re sending in bulk, the postcard doesn’t have to be a postcard at all.
 We’re happy to fly postcard-sized paper to keep the cost low for everyone.

 Yes, please do!
-There’s no limit to how many postcards a student can collect and we encourage students to send as many as they'd like.
-Students can address postcards to themselves, friends, family, and beyond.
+There’s no limit to how many digital postcards we can fly and we encourage everyone to submit as many as they'd like.

 Aside from the cost of postage, the program is free.
 If the cost of postage is a barrier to participation, please reach out to clubforfuture@blueorigin.com.